Network Manager⚓️

 Description

-).
+The Identities property provides access to a dictionary containing all NetworkIdentity instances, where each entry is keyed by a unique integer ID (identityId).
 This dictionary allows efficient retrieval and management of networked identities, enabling easy access to any networked object within the application.

 Returns

-instances, keyed by unique identity IDs.
+Dictionary<int, NetworkIdentity>: A dictionary ofNetworkIdentityinstances, keyed by unique identity IDs.

 Example